≡ Menu

 Following a merger in 2002 between Minnesota’s Lutheran Brotherhood and a 100-year-old Wisconsin organization known as the Aid Association for Lutherans, Thrivent Financial was created.
 The company’s headquarters are in Minneapolis, with an operations center in Appleton, Wisconsin.
 It markets financial products and maintains smaller offices throughout the country, except in New York.

 As a fraternal benefit society, Thrivent’s structure is more similar to a mutual company than a standard corporation.
-Its policyholders are referred to as “members,” and the company’s approximately 2.3 million members (not shareholders) technically own the company.
+Its policyholders are called “members,” the company’s approximately 2.3 million members (not shareholders) technically own the company.
 Members can be “benefit members” or “associate members,” with the latter requiring a $20 annual fee and providing additional perks, such as discounts, access to Thrivent’s credit union, and opportunities to participate in charitable work organized by Thrivent.

 Thrivent has a longstanding relationship with Habitat for Humanity, and its members frequently participate in that charity’s building projects.
 Although Thrivent’s management philosophy and community involvement are rooted in its Lutheran origins, its financial products are available to Christians of any denomination.

-The company’s primary focus is on life insurance and annuities, along with banking services for associate members through Thrivent Credit Union.
-Thrivent’s financial products are marketed by a nationwide network of agents and in-house representatives.
+Through Thrivent Credit Union, the company primarily offers life insurance, annuities, and banking services for associate members.
+Its financial products are marketed through a nationwide network of agents and in-house representatives.

-Membership in Thrivent is required to purchase policies, and most prospective insureds apply for membership at the same time they apply for coverage.
+Membership in Thrivent is required to purchase policies, and most prospective insureds apply for membership at the same time they use for coverage.

 Drawbacks?

-And Thrivents lack of a no exam life insurance option makes getting coverage with them more difficult than some of the other companies in the marketplace that offer similar products.
+Thrivent’s lack of a no-exam life insurance option makes getting coverage with them more difficult than other companies in the marketplace offering similar products.

 Thrivent Life Financial Ratings

-Thrivent Life is a top rated life insurance company.
-With a 99 Comdex ranking, there are very few companies out there that rank higher.
+Thrivent Life is a top-rated life insurance company.
+With a 99 Comdex ranking, very few companies rank higher.

 A.M.
 Best: A++